Log in

 Lucidchart’s survey found a similar disparity in sales management roles.
 While 57% of sales managers in the apparel sector are women, this falls to 15% in communication.

-Customer Success Managers (CSMs), another customer-facing role where people focus on retention and loyalty, finding opportunities to upsell and cross-sell, are seeing more equal numbers of men and women (and in some cases as high as 70% women).
+Customer Success Managers (CSMs), an emerging role of salespeople who focus on retention and loyalty, are seeing more equal numbers of men and women (and in some cases as high as 70% women).
 Building relationships is a valuable skill for all sales professionals, not just for CSMs.

 Selling has always motivated me.
 I think if you ask my parents, they’ll tell you that I’ve always loved human relations, arguing and convincing.
 It was probably in me for a long time.
 I went to a technical school because I like to understand how things work, but I especially like to understand so I can explain them rather than make them.